-The School makes the Main Hall, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
+The School makes the Main Hall, Westcliff Theatre, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The School also makes available audio-visual and other specialist equipment to support provider presentations.
-This is discussed and agreed in advance of the visit with the Careers Adviser.
+This is discussed and agreed in advance of the visit with the Head of Careers and Careers Advisor.

 Providers are welcome to leave a copy of their prospectus or other relevant course literature at the Careers Resource Centre, which is managed by the School Librarian.
-The Resource Centre is available to all students at lunch and break times
+The Resource Centre is available to all students at lunch and break times.